Relation-Algebraic Verification of Disjoint-Set Forests: Introduction

 An associative array is just a finite mapping from a set of indices to a set of values, hence a relation.
 The term `array' often implies that the set of indices is an interval of integer numbers, but it can be an arbitrary finite set for associative arrays.
 The rank array of a disjoint-set forest maps nodes to natural numbers, making it a heterogeneous relation.
 The parent array maps nodes to nodes, which gives a homogeneous relation.

-In the present paper, we focus on associative arrays with the same index and value sets.
+In the present paper, we focus on associative arrays with the same index and value sets, but this is not a fundamental limitation.
 Without assuming any specific structure on the index/value set, we give a simple relation-algebraic semantics of reading from and writing to an array.
 These access operations can occur in assignments in while-programs, and are therefore amenable to the usual verification techniques.
 The generated verification conditions are relation-algebraic formulas using the semantics of the array operations.

 As a case study, we implement disjoint-set forests in a way that is close to the pseudo-code in \cite{CormenLeisersonRivest1990} and verify their correctness in Isabelle/HOL \cite{NipkowPaulsonWenzel2002}.
 This facilitates the use of relation-algebraic reasoning about algorithms expressed at a low level.
 In this paper we do not go below the pseudo-code level of \cite{CormenLeisersonRivest1990}, for example, to a concrete programming language.
 That said, associative arrays are commonly used to implement disjoint-set forests, not just in pseudo-code.
 For example, the JGraphT library for Java (version 1.5.1, see \url{https://jgrapht.org/}) uses finite maps, and the Boost library for C++ (version 1.79.0, see \url{https://www.boost.org/}) uses finite maps from elements to integer indices and vectors (integer-indexed arrays whose size can change) for the actual data structure.
 We formalise specifications and implementations and carry out the verification using relation algebras, Kleene algebras and related structures rather than Isabelle/HOL's finite mappings and relations in order to show that algebraic methods can be applied for lower-level reasoning.